 If you hunt for expired domains regularly, don’t waste time looking at names you saw yesterday.

-ExpiredDomains.net gives users the option to only view addresses that became available less than 24 hours ago.
-To make the most of this feature and establish a productive routine, try to check for names each day at the same time.
+ExpiredDomains.net gives users the option to view addresses that became available less than 24 hours ago.
+To make the most of this feature and establish a productive routine, try to check for names each day simultaneously.

 Common Pitfalls to Avoid